wafflepie/brakket/README.md

 ### Starting the application

 You need to have a database running to start the application.
-You can start the database by using the `yarn mongo` command.
+You can start the database using the `yarn mongo` command.

-You now need to run `yarn start` alongside the database.
+Now you need to run `yarn start` alongside the database.
 This can be achieved by opening a second terminal instance and running the command in it.
 If you've done everything correctly, a browser tab pointing to `localhost:8080` will open shortly.

 ### Building the application for deployment

-The client-side code can be built for deployment by using the `yarn build` command.
+The client-side code can be built for deployment using the `yarn build` command.
 The server-side code is meant to be deployed as-is and will handle the built assets without any further interaction.

 ## Domain type reference